KaiSandstrom/jMinesweeper/README.md

 frame the right size but in the wrong location.
 I have no idea how a call to pack() could retroactively change the position of a JFrame to where it was previously, but that seems to be what's happening.

+Please open an issue if you encounter a new bug!